Václav Matěj Kramerius: Early life, education and journalism

-Publishing activities, late life and family
+Publishing activities, later life and family

-In 1790, Kramerius established a company called Česká expedice ("Czech expedition").
+In 1790, Kramerius established a company called Česká expedice ('Czech expedition').
 Its establishment was one of the most significant steps in the development of the Czech language and national awareness in the Czech lands.
 The development of the business was made possible by the dowry that Kramerius received after his marriage to Jenovéfa Hereciová in 1791.
 The enterprise combined a publishing house, a bookstore and an antiquarian bookshop.
 Newspapers, calendars, and fiction and educational books were published here.
 The publishing house published more than 90 titles, all in Czech language.
 Kramerius wanted to make his newspapers independent, but this caused him financial problems.
 Therefore, he also published low-quality fiction in his publishing house (e.g. ghost stories and knight stories) that sold well, so that he could use the money he earned to publish unprofitable books.

 At the end of his life, he was no longer able to publish a newspaper due to lack of finances and died in poverty.
 He died on 22 March 1808 in Prague.
 He left his family with debts.
 After the death of Kramerius, in 1808–1820, Česká expedice was led by Kramerius' wife Jenovéfa (died 1829) and their first-born son Václav Rodomil (1792–1861).
 The ideological orientation of the company did not change, nor did the poor financial situation, which led to the gradual sale of the company in the 1820s.
 Václav Rodomil then continued in the spirit of his father's work with his own journalistic activities and writing.